affkoul/go-backend-todo-webapp/README.md

 2. Open the file main.go configure AllowOrigins and the port properly.

-3. Run go run main.go to install all required dependencies and start the back end server
+3. Run go run main.go to install all required dependencies and start the back end server.

 5. There we're rolling!